snishiyama/TNT-DP/README.md

 # TNT-DP

-This is a repository of Nishiyama and Saito (in press) "Transferable Inhibition of Direct Suppression: Evidence from a Dot-probe Task".
+This is a repository of Nishiyama and Saito (in press) "Transferable Inhibition of Direct Suppression: Evidence from a Dot-probe Task", which will be published in _Psychologia_

 ## Requirements